bixcop18/module_3_intro_NGS/exploremappingresults.md

 #converting SAM directly to a sorted BAM file
 samtools view file.sam |samtools sort –o file_sorted.bam
 ```
-SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. Note that different alignment tools will output differently sorted SAM/BAM, and you might need differently sorted alignment files as input for different downstream analysis tools.
+SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. Note that different alignment tools will output differently sorted SAM/BAM, and you might need differently sorted alignment files as input for different downstream analysis tools.<br/>
+Look at the sizes of the unsorted and sorted BAM files, notice the sorted bam is around ¼ smaller than the unsorted: don’t worry!
+This is normal, sorting the BAM puts the reads in an order that allows for more efficient compression leading to a smaller output file.
 * **mapping statistics**

 ```